-Thank you for choosing Parkway Dentistry.
-Below is information related to our billing and payment policies.
-Please read the information carefully so that you understand our policies and the payment options available to you.
-If you have any questions call us right away so we can answer them.
+We provide dental billing through the PayBright dental financing payment plans.
+Below is information about our billing and payment policies.
+Read the information carefully so that you understand our policies and the payment options available to you.
+If you have any questions, call us right away so we can answer them.

 Parkway Dentistry switched to a non-assignment policy at the beginning of 2018.
 We will continue to submit claims by mail and/or electronically if your insurer allows us to submit your claim and pre-treatment plans electronically.
 We will make every attempt to ensure your claim is properly submitted, so you can be reimbursed promptly.
 And we also will continue to send predeterminations for major dental work that is deemed necessary but note that not all treatments are fully reimbursable so if your treatment is only partially covered, you will have to ensure you’re able to share in the cost of the procedure.